slac-lcls/sfxPhasing/SAD_Phasing/README.md

 When users type this command line.
 The terminal will show the submitted jobs.
 After the jobs are submitted, the terminal will stop there and wait for 50% jobs finished.
 While waiting, the results of the finished jobs will be summarized in a file called final_result.txt.
 For each finished job, it contains the information of R/Rfree and residue number.If users add -AutoBuild N to the above command line, he or she will just get a printed line saying:
   The best grid right now is:
   It has the score R: and Rfree: .
-Without adding the -AutoBuild input or if you type -AutoBuild Y, besides the above result sentence, the the best jobs will immediately sent to the Autobuild to do refinement and there will be a folder called Autobuild1.
+Without adding the -AutoBuild input or if you type -AutoBuild Y, besides the above result sentence, the best jobs will immediately sent to the Autobuild to do refinement and there will be a folder called Autobuild1.
 Same thing will be processed when 97% of the jobs are finished.
 If the selected job is the same as the one selected when 50% of the jobs are finished, the program will be over.
 If the selected job for this round is different, it will be sent to Autobuild and users can find a Autobuild2 folder.

-Therefore, maximumly there will be two folder of Autobuild.
+Therefore, maximumly there will be two folders of Autobuild.
 Users can also inspect the final_result.txt to see the overall pattern of the result.

 # batch.py and parameter.json